All Episodes

 This would not be a political topic for them.

-After interviewing them in some cases numerous times, I've come to the conclusion I believe them all.
+After interviewing them, in some cases numerous times, I've come to the conclusion I believe them all.

-And then Judge Kavanaugh is saying, yeah, he he's willing to go under oath and he's willing to show up Monday.
+And then Judge Kavanaugh is saying, yeah, he's willing to go under oath and he's willing to show up Monday.

 And he'll take all questions from the Democrats.

-And Professor Ford now has changed the standard, or at least the lawyer has said, well, no, no, no.
+And Professor Ford now has changed the standard, or at least the lawyers said, well, no, no, no, we're not going to do it unless the FBI does this, this, and this.

 But that's not what they said in the beginning.

-Now you have Democrats, Washington Post pointing out they're all now turning against Diane Feinstein as she plots a next step.
+Now you have Democrats, Washington Post pointing out, they're all now turning against Diane Feinstein as she plots a next step.

 Feinstein is dealing with questions about her decision to wait weeks before sharing the Ford letter, issuing only a cryptic statement last Thursday.